Learn how to make a 3D cake topper with a shaker for a birthday, wedding, or anniversary!

 Custom cake toppers have become such a trend these past few years.
 I’ve seen all kinds of different cake toppers for all different kinds of occasions.
 They are so popular in fact that this is my third addition to my cake toppers collection!
 I’ve made custom cake toppers for birthdays and weddings as well as some rainbow and mermaid cake toppers with layers that work for a baby shower and birthday parties.
 I’ve added these new toppers to my collection because I know just how much you love them based on the feedback I’ve received in my Facebook group.

-Watch the full step-by-step video showing you exactly how to create your own custom cake toppers premiering during Maker Academy Weekend 2022, November 3-6, 2022.
-Get your FREE ticket to this event by clicking below:
+Watch the full step-by-step video showing you exactly how to create your own custom cake toppers with a VIP pass to Maker Academy Weekend 2022!

 Custom Cake Toppers are a great way to make a special day even more festive.
 You can turn that boring store-bought cake into a beautiful one just by adding your own personal touch to it!
 In this project, I’m sharing three designs to celebrate birthdays, weddings, anniversaries, or a similar special occasion.
 And as a special present to you all, I’ve made them into shaker cake toppers!